zzajc/zzajc.github.io/_posts/2018-03-03-Kotlin-tricks-for-java-programmers-runnable.md

 ---

-When you begin learning a new programming language you are always strongly influenced by languages you already know and transitioning yout mindset to idiomatic use of new language takes some time.
+When you begin learning a new programming language you are always strongly influenced by languages you already know and transitioning your mindset to idiomatic use of new language takes some time.
 I prefer doing things dirty-style so I am not frozen too long on one thing.
 Moving forward keeps me motivated and I can always return and clean the filth.